f2calv/CasCap.Apis.GooglePhotos/README.md

 If you change the authentication scopes for a User you must delete the JSON file and allow the [Google.Apis.Auth](https://www.nuget.org/packages/Google.Apis.Auth/) library to re-auth and re-create a new JSON file with the new scopes.

-You can change the location where these JSON token files are stored at using the FileDataStoreFullPath property in the configuration options;
+You can change the location where these JSON token files are stored at using the FileDataStoreFullPathOverride property in the configuration options;

 ```csharp
 //Startup.cs